 Based on the 7 Principles of Conscientious Communication© and groundbreaking neuroscience of interpersonal interaction, Restorative Way Communication™ can help you turn conflict into an opportunity for relationship building.

 We’ve trained thousands of people.
-Through workshops, seminars, professional development sessions and presentations, we’ve trained educators, business owners and executives, managers and supervisors, law enforcement, parole and corrections professionals, and countless family members.
+Through workshops, seminars, professional development sessions and presentations, we’ve trained educators, business owners and executives, managers and supervisors, law enforcement, and countless family members.
 Every training is customized to meet the unique interaction challenges of our clients.

 RESTORATIVE WAY TRAUMA RESPONSIVE COMMUNICATIONTM TRAINING

 “Becoming trauma-informed is just the start.
 We need to be trauma-responsive and restorative communication is the way to do it.”

 Emerging research in the neuroscience of communication confirms that there are specific ways of interacting with people experiencing the anxiety and stress of unresolved trauma that can intervene in how their brain is attempting to process the trauma.